vsternbach/angular-ts-decorators/README.md

 ## Bootstraping angularjs application the angular way

-In angularjs way the manual boostrap would look like this
+In angularjs the manual boostrap would look like this
  ```
 angular.element(document).ready(() => {
   angular.bootstrap(document, ['AppModule']);
 });
  ```
-With `angular-ts-decorators` you can bootstrap your application using angular syntax If your module is decorated with NgModule metadata, you can bootstrap it like so:
+With `angular-ts-decorators` you can bootstrap your application using angular syntax

+If your main module is a class decorated with NgModule metadata, you can bootstrap it like so:
 ```
 platformBrowserDynamic().bootstrapModule(AppModule);
 ```
-If you have some module that is registered using angularjs syntax using export module
+If your main module is registered using angularjs syntax exporting the module itself like so:
 ```
-export const someModule = angular.module('SomeModule', [(AppModule as NgModule).module.name]);
+export const appModule = angular.module('AppModule', [(SomeModule as NgModule).module.name]);
 ```
-or you are exporting only module name
+or exporting only module name like so:
 ```
-export const someModule = angular.module('SomeModule', [(AppModule as NgModule).module.name]).name;
+export const appModule = angular.module('AppModule', [(SomeModule as NgModule).module.name]).name;
 ```
-Then you would bootstrap it like so:
+Then you can bootstrap it by name like so:
 ```
-platformBrowserDynamic().bootstrapModule(someModule);
+platformBrowserDynamic().bootstrapModule(appModule);
 ```
-If you have some angularjs module available, you can bootsrap it by it's name
+or like so
 ```
-platformBrowserDynamic().bootstrapModule('SomeModule');
+platformBrowserDynamic().bootstrapModule('AppModule');
 ```
 >By default angularjs adds automatic function annotation for the application, you can override it by passing `{ strictDi: true }` as the second argument to bootstrapModule